Sonja Mejcher-Atassi: The Theatre of Sa’dallah Wannous: A Critical Study of the Syrian Playwright and Public Intellectual

 This is the first English-language book about the significance and complexity of Saadallah Wannous’ life and work.
 The book exemplifies “the role of cultural production—especially dramatic literature—in providing a portrait of and shaping a culture in the throes of profound transformation.”

 Rafa Nasiri: Artist Books

 This work traces Rafa Nasiri's trajectory as a graphic artist, his journey from Baghdad to Beijing in the late 1950s, as well as his artistic engagement with different traditions of works on paper from across the Arab world, China, and Europe.

 Archives, Museums and Collecting Practices in the Modern Arab World

-“is a pioneering book that sheds light on a wide-ranging view of collecting practices in the Arab world,” writes the Palestinian artist and critic Kamal Boullata, providing a vital source for “readers interested in the cultural history of the region, the origins of modernity and the making of a national identity.”
+Kamal Boullata, a Palestinian artist and critic, describes the book as a work regarding collecting practices in the Arab world.
+According to Boullata, the text provides information for readers on the cultural history of the region, the history of modernity, and the development of a national identity.